-Variable N Mean Std.
-Dev.
-Min Max
+Variable Mean Std.
+Dev. in ax

-Corruption (CPI) 200 45.3 15.2 21 88
+Corruption (CPI) 45.3 15.2 1 8

-Service Quality 200 0.52 0.89 -1.2 2.1
+Service Quality 0.52 0.89 1.2 1

-Transparency Reform 200 0.45 0.50 0 1
+Transparency Reform 0.45 0.50

-Accountability Reform 200 0.38 0.49 0 1
+Accountability Reform 0.38 0.49

 Performance Mgmt.
-Reform 200 0.51 0.50 0 1
+Reform 0.51 0.50

 Initial examination of the descriptive statistics indicates a wide disparity in governance outcomes.
 The standard deviation for the Corruption Perceptions Index (15.2) and Service Quality (0.89) is substantial, confirming significant heterogeneity among the sampled nations.
-The mean scores for reform implementation suggest that performance management reforms were the most frequently adopted during the study period, followed closely by transparency initiatives (Bari et al., 2024).
+The mean scores for reform implementation suggest that performance management reforms were the most frequently adopted during the study period, followed closely by transparency initiatives.

 The data also show no uniform trend toward improved governance across all countries.
 Some nations demonstrated marked improvement in their CPI and Service Quality scores over the decade, while others stagnated or even regressed.
 This variance underscores the central problem of the research: reform implementation alone does not guarantee positive outcomes.
-The heterogeneity in the data necessitates a more sophisticated analytical approach to isolate the specific impact of reforms from other confounding country-specific factors (Bazie & Diallo, 2025).
+The heterogeneity in the data necessitates a more sophisticated analytical approach to isolate the specific impact of reforms from other confounding country-specific factors.

-An overview of longitudinal trends indicates that the global push for Bureaucratic Reform intensified post-2012.
-The data show a marked increase in the adoption of transparency and performance management initiatives from 2013 onwards, possibly linked to international development agendas and the rise of the open government movement (Bello y Villarino & Bronitt, 2024).
+An overview of longitudinal trends indicates that the global push for bureaucratic reform intensified post-2012.
+The data show a marked increase in the adoption of transparency and performance management initiatives from 2013 onwards, possibly linked to international development agendas and the rise of the open government movement.
 This temporal pattern provides a useful backdrop for the inferential analysis.

 The trends for the dependent variables were less consistent.
 While the sample's average CPI score showed a modest increase over the decade, this was not universal.
 Similarly, service quality indicators improved in approximately 60% of the countries but declined in the remaining 40%.
-These divergent trajectories highlight that the context of reform is as important as its content (Belloumi & Almashyakhi, 2025).
+These divergent trajectories highlight that the context of reform is as important as its content.

 The fixed-effects regression analysis yielded differentiated results regarding the impact of reform types on corruption.
 Transparency-focused reforms, particularly those related to open data and e-procurement, were found to have a statistically significant negative association with corruption ($\beta = -2.75$, $p < 0.01$).
-Accountability reforms, such as the establishment of independent audit offices, showed a negative but statistically insignificant relationship with corruption in the models (Yustrisia et al., 2024).
+Accountability reforms, such as the establishment of independent audit offices, showed a negative but statistically insignificant relationship with corruption in the models.